scottlz0310/Qt-Theme-Manager/README.md

 # Basic installation
 pip install qt-theme-manager

-# Install with your preferred Qt framework
+# Install with your preferred Qt framework (Enhanced compatibility in v0.2.1!)
-pip install qt-theme-manager[pyqt6]    # For PyQt6
+pip install qt-theme-manager[pyqt6]    # For PyQt6 (recommended)
 pip install qt-theme-manager[pyqt5]    # For PyQt5
 pip install qt-theme-manager[pyside6]  # For PySide6

 # Install with all Qt frameworks
 pip install qt-theme-manager[all]
 ```

+> **✨ New in v0.2.1**: Enhanced Qt framework compatibility ensures reliable operation across PyQt5, PyQt6, and PySide6.

 ### Option 2: Install from source (for developers)